sova-network/sova-grpc-proto/README.md

-This repository contains the gRPC proto files for Mevton, a custom implementation of MEV (Maximal Extractable Value) infrastructure on the TON blockchain.
-These proto files define the services, messages, and methods used for communication between various Mevton components, such as the Block Engine, Validators, Searchers, and other integrated services.
+This repository contains the gRPC proto files for Sova, a custom implementation of MEV (Maximal Extractable Value) infrastructure on the TON blockchain.
+These proto files define the services, messages, and methods used for communication between various Sova components, such as the Block Engine, Validators, Searchers, and other integrated services.

 ## Table of Contents